Clinical Assistant Professor or Clinical Associate Professor - Spine & MSK Physiatrist (UWMC-NWH) Rehabilitation Medicine, Division of Sports & Spine

 Location: Seattle, WA

 Internal Number: 101178

 The University of Washington Department of Rehabilitation Medicine invites applications for musculoskeletal physiatrists with expertise in spine and general musculoskeletal (MSK) medicine to join our Division of Sports & Spine.
-This will be a full-time, clinical track appointment at the rank of Clinical Assistant or Associate Professor (non tenured).
+This recruitment is for three (3) hires/positions.
+Each will be a full-time, clinical track appointment at the rank of Clinical Assistant or Associate Professor (non tenured).
 Salary and academic appointment will be commensurate with experience, qualifications, and academic rank.
 This position would have an annual service period of 12 months (July 1-June 30) renewed annually, and the individual selected may begin as soon as August 2022, subject to timely approvals and credentialing.

 The clinical environment is an outpatient practice embedded within an academic department.
 The emphasis will be on a wide range of musculoskeletal conditions, with a focus on spine medicine.
 This position practices in a collaborative and multidisciplinary academic environment.
 This work requires strong collaboration with treatment team members, including the surgical spine team.